 Based on alkylated amine epoxy technology, Interbond 2340UPC is a next generation epoxy phenolic coating for high temperature applications from AkzoNobel.
 Interbond 2340UPC delivers excellent tolerance to over application, fast cure even at sub-zero temperatures and unrivaled impact and damage resistance.
 This reduces the need for remedial work, minimizing overall application costs whilst maximizing productivity.
 The DFT tolerance greatly reduces the potential for cracking in service, helping to ensure excellent resistance to CUI and aggressive cyclic conditions.
 Table 2 shows the tolerance of alkylated amine epoxy technology to higher DFT.

-Tolerance to DFT Over-application of DFT For an Alkylated Amine Epoxy
+Tolerance to DFT over-application for an Alkylated Amine Epoxy

 Interbond 2340UPC shows robust crack resistance even at thicknesses up to 2 x 350µm.